ShivamShrivastava/Smart-Mirror/README.md

 - [Configuring the Raspberry Pi](https://github.com/MichMich/MagicMirror/wiki/Configuring-the-Raspberry-Pi)
 - [Auto Starting MagicMirror](https://github.com/MichMich/MagicMirror/wiki/Auto-Starting-MagicMirror)

-### Updating your MagicMirror²
+### Updating your Smart Mirror

-If you want to update your MagicMirror² to the latest version, use your terminal to go to your Magic Mirror folder and type the following command:
+If you want to update your Smart Mirror to the latest version, use your terminal to go to your Magic Mirror folder and type the following command:

 ```bash
 git pull && npm install